-- c.
+- a.
+The City Manager shall: i) create simplified, standard application forms and processes for Temporary Outdoor Service Permits; ii) designate a Permit Manager; and iii) establish any regulations he deems reasonable and necessary to implement this ordinance. - b.
+The City Manager is authorized to grant a free, temporary, revocable easement or license to any restaurant or bar for the purpose of using public property or public rightof-way adjacent to a restaurant or bar in connection with authorized outdoor service.
+The City Manager may impose such conditions as he deems reasonable or necessary in connection with such easement or license. - c.
 The City Manager is authorized to temporarily suspend or modify any provisions of the code and any code adopted by reference relating to the use of sidewalks and public rights-of-way, parking, and building standards to effectuate the intent of this ordinance. - d.
 The City Manager may delegate any responsibilities assigned to him by this ordinance to one or more persons.

-SECTION 6.
-LIMITATIONS; ENFORCEMENT.
+SECTION 7 - LIMITATIONS; ENFORCEMENT.

 - a.
 No licensing requirements or any conditions imposed by the Licensing Authority shall be modified by reason of the passage of this ordinance or issuance of any permit.
-Restaurants and bars may apply for a temporary modification of their licensed premises pursuant to Colorado Liquor Regulation 47-302. - b.
+Restaurants and bars may apply for a temporary modification of their licensed premises pursuant to Colorado Liquor Regulation 47-302 and other regulations issued in response to the COVID-19 public health emergency. - b.
 The uses authorized by this ordinance are a permissive use and neither this ordinance nor a Temporary Outdoor Service Permit shall create or vest any property rights in any person.
 This ordinance may be repealed or modified by the City Council at any time. - c.
 A Temporary Outdoor Service Permit shall not allow the use of public property or public right-of-way for outdoor services without a separate easement or license granted by the City Manager, provided permit holders may cross public sidewalks for the purpose of delivering food or beverages to the outdoor service area. - d.
 Enforcement and inspections may be conducted by such persons as provided in CCRMC Section 3-1102 and by the Permit Manager.
 Any person who shall refuse to allow such inspection or who shall obstruct any such person in making any inspection shall be subject to penalties as provided in the code.
 Compliance and enforcement shall generally be conducted pursuant to Article X of the Land Development Code and any other lawful means, provided, a permit or allowed use under this ordinance may be suspended prior to notice and hearing. - e.
-This ordinance and any permit issued pursuant to it shall expire automatically at 10:00 p.m. on October 31, 2020.
+This ordinance and any permit issued pursuant to it shall expire automatically at 11:00 p.m. on April 1, 2021.

-SECTION 7.
-EFFECT ON EXISTING LAWS.
+SECTION 8 - REPEAL; EFFECT ON EXISTING LAWS.
+Ordinance 2281 is hereby repealed.
 All ordinances, resolutions, and policies of the City regulating any outdoor services that directly conflict with this ordinance are temporarily superseded and replaced by this ordinance to the extent of such conflict.
 This ordinance shall be interpreted as much as possible in harmony with the code, including the Land Development Code, except to the extent of an inconsistency, to ensure the public health, safety, and welfare.

-INTRODUCED AND PASSED AS AN EMERGENCY ORDINANCE AND PUBLIC NOTICE ORDERED THIS 28TH DAY OF MAY 2020.
+INTRODUCED, PASSED ON FIRST READING, AND PUBLIC NOTICE ORDERED THIS 5TH DAY OF OCTOBER 2020.